bluehalo/ansible-roles/dev_local_env/README.md

 #### Python Virtual Environment
 Run the following make command to initialize your env.
 If prompted for password, enter your `sudo` password.
+Close and reopen your terminal session upon completion

     make init